Changes and additions to the Mapping Rules

 Only the zip code ID is specified in the official name (such as 117465 or B00G8P7).

-A zip code value is set in the Zip code field in the Address panel regardless of how many addresses correspond to the specified zip code.
+A zip code value is set in the Address panel's Zip code field if multiple addresses correspond to a single zip code (otherwise, the field should be left empty).

 See 3.5.2.3.